“One crisis is manageable. A concurrent second feels impossible.”

 Substance misuse clinicians note the overwhelming nature of working in the current overdose crisis affecting much of the United States and Canada.
 Yes, we are able to acknowledge the dangers of excessive alcohol consumption.
 However, clinicians are unable to shift focus due to care provider burnout.
 Therefore, what are our options?

-Primary Care Integrated Team Model for ORT
+Primary Care Integrated Team Model

 In Canada, primary care settings with an addiction focus, are managed by local health authorities centred in proximity to vulnerable populations.
 This popular model often provides Opioid Replacement Therapy (ORT) to dependent individuals.
 It is arguably the most powerful lifesaving approach to care when organized as low barrier entry for the most marginalized and chaotic clients.